This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 10-inch skillet, heat olive oil over medium heat.
-Add the Italian sausage and break it apart with a spatula.
-Cook for about 5 minutes, stirring occasionally, until browned and cooked through.
+• Heat olive oil in a 10-inch skillet over medium heat.
+Add the Italian sausage and break it into small pieces with a spatula.
+Cook for about 5 minutes, stirring occasionally, until browned and no pink remains.

 • Add the chopped onions, green bell peppers, and garlic.
-Cook for about 2 minutes, stirring often, until the onions soften.
+Cook for about 2 minutes, stirring often, until the onions are translucent.

 • Using a slotted spoon, transfer the sausage and vegetables to a paper towel-lined plate to drain excess grease.

-• Spoon 1 tablespoon of the marinara sauce into the bottom of a 10-ounce ramekin, then line the bottom with pepperoni slices.
+• Spoon 1 tablespoon of marinara sauce into the bottom of a 10-ounce ramekin.
+Arrange the pepperoni slices in a single layer on top of the sauce.

 • Spread the sausage and vegetable mixture evenly over the pepperoni.

-• Spoon the remaining marinara sauce over the top, then sprinkle with shredded mozzarella.
+• Spoon the remaining 1 tablespoon of marinara sauce over the filling, then sprinkle the shredded mozzarella evenly over the top.

-• Place the ramekin on a rimmed baking sheet and bake for 10 minutes, until the cheese is melted and bubbly.
+• Place the ramekin on a rimmed baking sheet and bake for 10 minutes, until the cheese is melted and bubbling.

 Notes